 - i) Establish standards for the appropriate selection of external auditor candidates and proper evaluation of external auditors; and - ii) Verify whether external auditors possess necessary independence and expertise to fulfill their responsibilities.
 The Audit & Supervisory Board formulates criteria for the appropriate selection of accounting auditor candidates and proper evaluation of accounting auditors.
 In addition, the Audit & Supervisory Board verifies that accounting auditors possess the necessary independence and expertise to fulfill their responsibilities.
-See our audit status in the securities report for details.

-The board and the kansayaku board should, at minimum, ensure the following:
+For details, see "Audits" in our securities reports.
+Securities Report www.daifuku.com/ir/library/statements Supplementary Principle 3.2.2 The board and the kansayaku board should, at minimum, ensure the following: